-VB.NET Object ArrayThis VB.NET program uses Object arrays.
-Object arrays store many types of elements.
+VB.NET Object ArrayUse Object arrays to store many types of elements.
+Cast elements in Object arrays.

 Every variable or value derives from the Object type.
 Because of this, if we use an Object array, we can store multiple elements of any type.
 We gain a great degree of flexibility when the type system is used in this way.Array